Shortcrust pastry pie with a fragrant nectarine filling and almond butter

 “Delicious! gives a cozy home feeling…” This was a note I wrote (ages ago) alongside the recipe for peach pie in Ruth Sirkis’ book “From the Kitchen with Joy” (on the basis of which this recipe was created); Indeed, the house is filled with a wonderful scent!

-Although an active kitchen is essential to me to achieve a warm home atmosphere, it is definitely not enough!
+Although an active kitchen is essential for me to achieve a warm home atmosphere, it is definitely not enough!

 A home is supposed to provide a sense of security and well-being – physically, mentally, and emotionally alike; a Home is a place where we change to slippers and fearlessly remove the protections we wore outside of it during the day; Home for me, is a place where we feel the most protected in the world – and yet – just the way we really are!